Clan of Xymox – Matters of Mind, Body and Soul (Album review)

 cox 1 whitby B&W

-As always, since the early 1990’s when Pieter Nooten and Anke Wolbert departed from the band, Ronny Moorings writes, records, and produces all music and lyrics of Clan of Xymox.
-The other live band members consist of Mojca Zugna, Mario Usai, and latest addition Sean Göbel.
-Without any trouble Moorings proves that dark-wave has not lost its relevance or charisma and it is all about how to present it.
+As always, since the early 1990s when Pieter Nooten and Anke Wolbert departed from the band, Ronny Moorings has written, recorded, and produced all music and lyrics of Clan of Xymox.
+The other live band members consist of Mojca Zugna, Mario Usai, and the latest addition Sean Göbel.
+Without any trouble, Moorings proves that dark-wave has not lost its relevance or charisma and it is all about how to present it.

 Metropolis Records